couler-proj/couler/README.md

 Couler is included in [CNCF Cloud Native Landscape](https://landscape.cncf.io/) and [LF AI Landscape](https://landscape.lfai.foundation).

-> Note that while there is a ambitious goal to support multiple workflow engines eventually, Couler currently only supports Argo Workflows as a backend.
-In addition, if you are looking for a Python SDK that provides access to all the available features from Argo Workflows, you might want to check out [the official Python SDK maintained by the Argo Workflows team](https://github.com/argoproj/argo-workflows/tree/master/sdks/python).
+> Note that while one of ambitious goals of Couler is to support multiple workflow engines, Couler currently only supports Argo Workflows as the workflow orchestration backend.
+In addition, if you are looking for a Python SDK that provides access to all the available features from Argo Workflows, you might want to check out [the low-level Python SDK maintained by the Argo Workflows team](https://github.com/argoproj/argo-workflows/tree/master/sdks/python).

 ## Who uses Couler?